rbowsley/lamplighthelp/source/16-7-1_Custom_Fields_in_Profiles.markdown

 > It is important to think about what type of field you need - if it is just for qualitative information, or whether it is something that you will need to use for reporting in the future

-STILL VERY MUCH IN PROCESS Need a desripton of what the different reporting options mean with links

 The choice of fields that can be added is the same wherever you are  putting them.
 When making a decision on which field to choose, think carefully about not only what information you would like to capture, but also how you will need to report on it.
 You can run a report using the information in a drop-down list, for example, but while a free-text field is good for storing qualitative information, you will not be able to use it in reports or {{group}}s.

-**Reporting on custom fields?**
+**Reporting on Custom Fields**

-There are a number of different ways in which custom fields in profiles can be used to report on.
-Depending on the type of field that you choose you will be able to:
+There are a number of different ways in which custom fields in profiles can be used for reporting.

-The table below gives details of how you can use each type of field to report on.
+The table below gives details for each type of field.

-**Types custom field**
-PICTURES?

 | Field name | Description |For filtering reports | For presenting reports | For creating {{group}}s | As a {{group}} data view column |